-How stolen vehicle trends can impact your auto insurance
+How do stolen vehicle trends impact auto insurance premiums in Canada?

-As stolen vehicle trends continue to outpace pre-pandemic levels, don’t be surprised if you see a rise in your auto insurance premiums.
+As stolen vehicle trends continue to drive up the cost of claims, don’t be surprised if you see a rise in your auto insurance premiums.
 To combat the rising cost, compare car insurance quotes with us to find your best rate today.

 Alyssa Prizzon, Content Marketing Strategist